 A leading figure in the development of Pacific literature has received the highest award in New Zealand's honours system.

-The distinguished writer and academic, Albert Wendt, has been made a member of the Order of New Zealand in New Zealand's Queens Birthday Honours, which were announced today.
+The distinguished writer and academic, Albert Wendt, has been made a member of the Order of New Zealand in New Zealand's Queens Birthday Honours.